Robert Sarah: Immigration

 Sarah is a critic of large-scale immigration.
-"It is better to help people flourish in their culture than to encourage them to come to a Europe in full decadence," he said in a March 2019 interview.
-"It is a false exegesis to use the word of God to promote migration."
-In the same interview, Sarah argued that immigrants in Europe often survived in poor conditions and lived "without work or dignity."
+In a March 2019 interview, he said: "It is better to help people flourish in their culture than to encourage them to come to a Europe in full decadence.
+It is a false exegesis to use the word of God to promote migration."
+In the same interview, Sarah argued that immigrants in Europe often survived in poor conditions and lived "without work or dignity".

 Other appointments

 On 6 January 2011, Sarah was appointed a member of the Congregation for the Evangelization of Peoples, the Pontifical Council for the Laity, and the Pontifical Council for Justice and Peace.
 On 10 March 2015, Pope Francis appointed Sarah to serve as a member of the Pontifical Committee for International Eucharistic Congresses.

-Sarah is a member of the Dignitatis Humanae Institute.

 Resignation

-Pope Francis accepted Sarah's resignation as prefect of the Congregation for Divine Worship on 20 February 2021.
+As required by canon law Sarah presented his resignation as prefect of the Congregation for Divine Worship when he turned 75.
+It was accepted by Pope Francis on 20 February 2021.

 Cardinal Sarah was admitted to hospital on 12 July 2021 and underwent successful surgery on his prostate.
 He was released from hospital on 27 July 2021.